AdAstra-LD/Pokemon-Level-Script-Editor/README.md

 ### Contributors
 - [AdAstra-LD](https://github.com/AdAstra-LD) - Literally everything important
 - [turtleisaac](https://github.com/turtleisaac) - upgraded tool to Java 11 and made a new GUI for it

+## Compiling/ Running the Source
+To compile/run in an IDE, you'll need the Java 11 JDK and will have to add the libraries `MigLayout` and `formdev.flatlaf` to the project dependencies.
+This can be done with Maven, Gradle, etc...